hxu-hms/blank-pub-microsite/README.md

 1. [Install Jekyll locally](https://jekyllrb.com/docs/installation/#requirements)
 <br>

-2. Clone the repo
+2. Clone your website's repo
-- This will insert blank-method-microsite files into your current directory
+- This will insert your website's files into your current directory
 - You can find the https link for your new repo on the green 'code' button on the main repo page
 ```
 $ git clone <https>
 ```
 <br>

-3. Navigate into the docs folder
+3. Navigate into the docs folder (replace 'your-website-name' with your repo's name)
 ```
-$ cd blank-method-microsite/docs/
+$ cd your-website-name/docs/
 ```
 <br>